HewlettPackard/oneview-ansible/README.md

 **Playbook Examples**

-The examples are located in **examples** folder with the same name of corresponding module, for example: **oneview_fc_network.yml**
+Examples are located in **examples** folder with the same name of corresponding module, for example: **oneview_fc_network.yml**

 **Facts**